Hamadia: Name

-The kibbutz took its name from al-Hamidiyya, an abandoned Arab village north of the kibbutz named for the sultan of Ottoman Empire, Abdul Hamid II.
+The kibbutz took its name from al-Hamidiyya, a depopulated Arab village north of the kibbutz named for the sultan of Ottoman Empire, Abdul Hamid II.

 History

 The kibbutz was founded in 1939 as part of the Tower and stockade movement.
 It was re-established in 1942 by the "Hermonim" pioneers, a garin of native-born Israelis who were part of a youth group.

 Archaeology: Hamadiya Neolithic site

 The Neolithic site at Kibbutz Hamadiya, known from archaeological literature as Hamadiya, is situated on a terrace of ancient Lake Beisan, 200 metres below sea level, 10 km south of the prehistorical site of Munhata.
 Hamadiya is suggested to date between c.
 5800 and 5400 BCE.
 Detailed reports have yet to be published.

 Hamadiya is a single-layer archaeological site of about 100 m2, first reported and excavated by Nehemia Zori in 1958, then again by Jacob Kaplan in 1964.
 Ovens, pits and fireplaces were found with Yarmukian pottery and an assemblage of many axes, picks, scrapers, "saw" elements and sickles.
 Large saw elements indicate possible earlier Neolithic occupation which was suggested to date at least to the early Chalcolithic (MOM period 7).
 A flint sickle workshop was located close to the site with over 300 sickle blades found.